+For working caregivers, long-term care assistance can make a world of difference.
 Working caregivers experience many challenges while trying to maintain a healthy balance between work and life.
 They manage two full-time jobs: taking care of a loved one, while also working full-time and attending to their own daily family lives.
 Many still worry about how they will continue to manage all of their work and personal responsibilities.
-Much of the caregiving challenge lies understanding these diseases, like Dementia as well as in the unknown and the unexpected.
-When a long-term plan is in place and you find a team that supports your caregiving responsibilities, life can be much less stressful.
+Much of the caregiving challenge lies in understanding your loved one’s conditions, as well as being prepared for the unknown and the unexpected.
+When a long-term plan is in place and you create a team that supports your caregiving responsibilities, life can be much less stressful.

 Caregiving Hours per Week

 Family caregivers spend an average of 24.4 hours per week providing care.
 Nearly 1 in 4 caregivers spends 41 hours or more per week providing care.
 [National Alliance for Caregiving and AARP.
 (2015).
 Caregiving in the U.S.]

 Working caregivers often have to rearrange work schedules, decrease work hours, and take unpaid leave to keep up with caregiver needs.
 Unfortunately, some even have to leave their current jobs to find a company that offers caregiving resources as a part of their benefits package or leave work altogether.